fvahedian/fvahedian.github.io/_pages/activities.md

 ## Professional Activities

+**Organizer** Women In Technology Workshop, DePaul University 2017 **Chair** School Of Computing Research Symposium (SOCRS)-2017

+### Reviewer
-** Organizer** Women In Technology Workshop, DePaul University 2017 ** Chair** School Of Computing Research Symposium (SOCRS)-2017 User Modeling and User-Adapted Interaction: The Journal of Personalization Research (UMUAI) Journal of the Association for Information Science and Technology (JASIST) Journal of Knowledge and Information Systems Journal of IEEE’s Transactions on Knowledge and Data Engineering World Wide Web Journal -Internet and Web Information Systems Journal of Information System and Tourism
+- User Modeling and User-Adapted Interaction: The Journal of Personalization Research (UMUAI)

+- Journal of the Association for Information Science and Technology (JASIST) Journal of Knowledge and Information Systems
+- Journal of IEEE’s Transactions on Knowledge and Data Engineering
+- World Wide Web Journal -Internet and Web Information Systems
+- Journal of Information System and Tourism
-ACM Conference on Recommender Systems (RecSys)- 2016 ACM SIGIR Conference on Human Information Interaction and Retrieval (CHIIR)- 2017 ACM Conference on Recommender Systems- RecSys-2018, 2019 AI track- Grace Hopper Celebration of Women-2018
+- ACM Conference on Recommender Systems (RecSys)- 2016
+- ACM SIGIR Conference on Human Information Interaction and Retrieval (CHIIR)- 2017
+- ACM Conference on Recommender Systems- RecSys-2018, 2019
+- AI track- Grace Hopper Celebration of Women-2018
-ACM Symposium on Applied Computing (SAC)- 2017
+- ACM Symposium on Applied Computing (SAC)- 2017
-Florida Artificial Intelligence Research Society Conference (FLAIRS)- 2017 Workshop on Intelligent Recommender Systems by Knowledge Transfer and Learning (RecSysKTL) held in conjunction with the ACM Conference on Recommender Systems- 2017, 2018
+- Florida Artificial Intelligence Research Society Conference (FLAIRS)- 2017
+- Workshop on Intelligent Recommender Systems by Knowledge Transfer and Learning (RecSysKTL) held in conjunction with the -- - ACM Conference on Recommender Systems- 2017, 2018
-Workshop on Web Personalization, Recommender Systems, and Social Media joint with Web Intelligence Conference- 2017 Organizer Chair Reviewer
+-Workshop on Web Personalization, Recommender Systems, and Social Media joint with Web Intelligence Conference- 2017

-Program Committee Member
+### Program Committee Member
 School Of Computing Research Symposium (SOCRS)- 2015 DePaul University Annual Undergraduate Research Showcase- 2016